nguyenthanhjt/google-data-analytics-professional-certificate-course/7_Data-Analysis-with-R-Programming/module-5_documentation-and-reports/p1_develop-documentation-n-reports-in-RStudio/s2_v_overview-of-R-markdown.md

 - [x] file format
 - [ ] style guide

+### Question 2: R notebooks allow other users to run your code and display graphs and charts that visualize that code

+- [x] True
+- [ ] False

+> Correct:R notebooks are an interactive R Markdown option that allows other users to run your code and display graphs and charts that visualize that code.

 ## My Wrapped Keypoints

 1. **Introduction to R Markdown**: R Markdown is a file format used for creating dynamic documents with R. It allows users to integrate code and text in a single document, facilitating documentation of analysis workflows.